buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 arch = "arm64"
 ```

-Let's suppose we execute the command in a host "linux/amd64" machine
+Let's suppose we execute the command against a daemon running in a `linux/amd64` machine

 ```bash
 pack builder create <builder> --config ./builder.toml